 Sending yourself compassionate messages is a fantastic way to address your needs for kindness and understanding.
 It’s also a great way to practice putting to use what you learn in therapy about self-compassion.

 Using compassion-focused therapy with my clients has shown me time and again how powerful it is.
 It offers a path to emotional and physical healing.
-If you’d like to learn more, please feel free to set up a free test drive or send me an email. .
+If you’d like to learn more, please feel free to set up a free test drive or contact me at my London or Honolulu clinic.